EcoDynIZW/GEE-PICX/README.md

 ## 1. How-to-open GEE-PICX

-* Follow [this link](https://code.earthengine.google.com/af4d2128c6acbd739a4bd44854b429fb) and open the application in Google Earth Engine's code editor mode
+* Follow [this link](https://code.earthengine.google.com/03e9dbbd69ca3c0b9955cca6caf9fb45) and open the application in Google Earth Engine's code editor mode
-* **OR** add the GEE-PIXC repository to your Google Earth Engine via [https://code.earthengine.google.com/?accept_repo=users/gisizw/GEE-PICX](https://code.earthengine.google.com/?accept_repo=users/gisizw/GEE-PICX) (it will appear under the "Reader" tab in the left window).
+* **OR** add the GEE-PIXC repository to your Google Earth Engine via [https://code.earthengine.google.com/?accept_repo=users/gisizw/GEE-PICX](https://code.earthengine.google.com/?accept_repo=users/gisizw/GEE-PICX) (it will appear under the "Reader" tab in the left window). *Code License: Apache 2.0.*

 * In case you are not already logged in to your Google account, you will be asked to log in and/or register a cloud project before you are directed to the application interface.